-See the "Office of Language Access Services" on the North Carolina Administrative Office of the Courts website for information on available services including requesting an interpreter or other language access services; a language access benchcard; an online complaint form; the standards applying to language access services in the courts; and interpreter recruitment, training, and certification.
+See the "Language Access Services" section of the North Carolina Administrative Office of the Courts website for information on available services including requesting an interpreter or other language access services; benchcard for working with court interpreters; an online complaint form; the standards applying to language access services in the courts; and interpreter recruitment, training, and certification.
+See also the North Carolina Judicial Department Language Access Services poster.